Inferring the population properties of galactic binaries from LISA's stochastic foreground: Results

 With the base model we find $\Nbinaries = 7.61^{+0.57}_{-0.59} \times 10^6$, while with the splines we find $\Nbinaries = 6.81^{+0.36}_{-0.36} \times 10^6$.
 The base model estimate is consistent with the expected value within uncertainties, whereas the spline-based estimate is biased low.
 At the same time, the spline reconstruction favors a higher $\alphaPL$ due to the anti-correlation between these parameters.\\ Other notable differences include the correlation parameter $\corr$, which is favoured to be greater for the base model ($\corr = 0.42^{+0.10}_{-0.10}$) but almost zero for the spline reconstruction ($\corr = 0.07^{+0.07}_{-0.05}$), and $\mu$, which is shifted to higher values for the spline fit.
 The left panel of Fig.~\ref{fig: astro sgal reconstruction} shows that the foreground reconstruction with the splines exhibits small-scale fluctuations, especially at low frequency, that are absent in the smoother base-model fit.
 In this case, the MCMC reconstructions differ qualitatively from the GPR-based training curves, which explains the observed biases when applying the flow.

 Despite these differences in the posteriors, the posterior-predictive marginals of the catalog remain broadly compatible with the injected population (Fig.~\ref{fig: astro catalog reconstruction}), even though we observe a bias in the $\fdot$ distribution for the spline fit, and alternatively in $\amp$ distribution for the base model.
-The joint $f$--$\fdot$ distribution is instead poorly recovered by both reconstructions, mainly due to an underestimation of $\corr$.
-We recall, however, that internal validation tests (Fig.~\ref{fig: relative error violin}) show the correlation parameter to be the least well constrained; the observed bias is therefore consistent with the level of statistical uncertainty intrinsic to the trained model.
+The joint $f$--$\fdot$ distribution is instead poorly recovered by both reconstructions, mainly due to an underestimation of $\corr$\review{, which might originate from two concurrent effects: the intrinsic difficulty in constraining the correlation parameter, and the out-of-distribution features of the MCMC reconstructions.
+Indeed, internal validation tests (Fig.~\ref{fig: relative error violin}) indicate that the correlation parameter appears to be the least well constrained parameter, with the observed bias consistent with the level of statistical uncertainty intrinsic to the trained model.
+For a well-calibrated model, we expect this intrinsic uncertainty to manifest as a broadening of the posterior, rather than a bias.
+Since our model does not show evidence of miscalibration when applied to in-distribution data (Fig.~\ref{fig: PP plot}), we therefore interpret the observed bias mainly as a consequence of the out-of-distribution features of the MCMC reconstructions, rather than a poor convergence of the network.}

 To further investigate the differences between the two inferences, we compare the reconstructed foregrounds from the posterior samples of Fig.~\ref{fig: astro cat inference corner}.
 To this end we draw $10^2$ samples from the posteriors and generate the corresponding foregrounds using the GPR model [cf. Eq.~\eqref{eq: GPR prediction}] and show the resulting 90\% credible regions in the right panel of Fig.~\ref{fig: astro sgal reconstruction}.
 We find that both reconstructions are consistent with injection, as the $S_n^\text{A}$ from the subtraction algorithm lies within the 90\% credible region.
 More in detail, both reconstructions overlap at $f\gtrsim 2$ mHz, i.e. around the knee of the ``bump,'' but differ at lower frequencies, where the spline reconstruction is slightly lower than the base model one.
 As in Fig.~\ref{fig: gpr vs simulation}, the GPR uncertainty remains larger than the MCMC one and confirms to be the dominant source of uncertainty in the network predictions.
 The most direct mitigation strategy remains increasing the number of training simulations; we might as well expect that in more realistic analyses the two uncertainities to become more comparable, in particular, when accounting for the imperfect knowledge of instrumental noise.